CaseyHaralson/pinkyring-server-template/README.md

 # pinkyring-server-template

-This project was created with the Pinkyring project creator.
+This project was created with the Pinkyring project creator and was based on the <pinkyring.selected_template_name>.
-Please check that documentation to create another project or to remove some pre-installed code from this project: https://github.com/CaseyHaralson/pinkyring
+Please check the pinkyring documentation to create another project or to remove some pre-installed code from this project: https://github.com/CaseyHaralson/pinkyring

 This project comes with the following as a starting point: